 I think that Kadence + Gutenberg editor is a great duo, as you can use the built-in features of Kadence and create new layouts and add extra functionality with Kadence Blocks.
 This would be my preferred set up.

 If you like the default editor Gutenberg, you can use it to build your whole site, as all your blocks will be available and editable in the WordPress editor.
 For that, you simply need the Gutenberg Blocks plugin by Kadence.

 In order to import demo templates, you’ll need to install the Kadence Starter Templates plugin.
-From there, you can choose the preferred page builder (currently, it’s just Gutenberg or Elementor) and import your demos.
+Then, go to WP admin – Appearance – Starter Templates choose the preferred page builder (currently, it’s Gutenberg or Elementor) and import your demos.

 I find the import options very useful, as you can choose the color scheme, font and additional required plugins.

 Kadence also includes wireframe blocks.
 This recent options allows you to quickly build layouts and plan/structure your page’s design before they go live.

 Wireframes are available with Kadence Blocks plugin for both free and premium users.